particledatagroup/hep-resources/README.md

 ## Particle physics software

 Most custom particle physics software is maintained by collaborations.
-These collaborations are listed in the  [INSPIRE](https://inspirehep.net/experiments/)  database.
+These collaborations (usually theory collaborations rather than experimental collaborations) are listed in the  [INSPIRE](https://inspirehep.net/experiments/)  database.
 Here we present a list of these software packages, sorted by the INSPIRE Experiments classification.
 The links point to the record in the Experiments database.

 ### Data Analysis